aptise/peter_sslers/README.md

 ## Is there a fast way to import existing certs?

 Yes.
-Use `curl` on the commandline. see the TOOLS section for an `invoke` script that can automate many certificates from the Letsencrypt Store.
+Use `curl` on the commandline. see the TOOLS section for an `invoke` script that can automate many Certificates from the LetsEncrypt Store.

-## What happens if multiple certs are available for a domain ?
+## What happens if multiple Certificates are available for a domain ?

-Multiple Domains on a cert make this part of management epically & especially annoying.
+Multiple Domains on a Certificate make this part of management epically & especially annoying.

 The current solution:

-* there is a an API endpoint to cache the most-recent "multi" and "single" cert for every domain onto the domain's record (update-recents)
+* There is a an API endpoint to cache the most-recent "multi" and "single" cert for every domain onto the domain's record (update-recents)
-* certificates *will not* be deactivated if they are the most-recent "multi" or "single" cert for any one domain.
+* Certificates *will not* be deactivated if they are the most-recent "multi" or "single" cert for any one Domain.

-This means that a cert will stay active so long as any one domain has not yet-replaced it.
+This means that a Certificate will stay active so long as any one Domain has not yet-replaced it.

-When querying for a domain's cert, the system will currently send the most recent cert. a future feature might allow for this to be customized, and show the most widely usable cert.
+When querying for a domain's Certificate, the system will currently send the most recent Certificate. a future feature might allow for this to be customized, and show the most widely usable Certificate.

 ## How does this handle LetsEncrypt accounts keys?

-Account keys from the letsencrypt client are reformatted into PEM-encoded RSA keys.
+Account keys from the LetsEncrypt client are reformatted into PEM-encoded RSA keys.
 The data from the various json files are archived into the database for use later.
 The account data is searched for the actual environment it is registered with, and that becomes part of the account record.

-## Why use openssl directly? / does this work on windows?
+## Why use OpenSsl directly? / does this work on windows?

+When this package was first developed, installing the necessary python packages for cryptography required a lot of work and downloading.
+OpenSSL should already be running on any machine PeterSslers needs to work on, so it was chosen for easy in quick deployment.

-It was much easier to peg this to `openssl` in a linux environment for now; which rules out windows.
+It was also much easier to peg this to `openssl` in a linux environment for now; which rules out windows.

 In the future this could all be done with Python's crypto library.
 However openssl is fast and this was primarily designed for dealing with linux environments. sorry.

-If someone wants to make a PR to make this fully Python based... ok!
+If someone wants to make a PR to make this fully Python based now that a lot of dependencies are worked out... ok!

 ## Where does the various data come from?

-When imported, certificates are read into "text" form and parsed for data.
+When imported, Certificates are read into "text" form and parsed for data.

 When generated via the acme protocol, certificate data is provided in the headers.